KygoSkyrus/skychat/NOTES.md

 http://www.geero.net/2017/05/how-to-encrypt-a-google-firebase-realtime-database/
 - in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
--[need testing] on server only allow requests from the own skychat client -[need testing] for firebase db

 - add a feedback account named "skychat" by default in chat

-- on signin in there is a stilll issue its not redirecting and needs a refresh
 - if collections cannnot be restrictced, than encrypt msgs
+- add description in index
 - change the doesuserexit api to live server
 - remove localhost from server (cors)
-- add skydial reference
-- add description in index

 **Style**
 - [done]u can try a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one